 The preparation of the Company's unaudited condensed financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed financial statements and the reported amounts of expenses during the reporting period.
-Management estimates that affect the reported amounts of assets and liabilities include useful lives of fixed and intangible assets, the accrual of research and development expenses, restructuring liabilities, fair value of common stock and stock-based compensation expense, and the valuation allowance for deferred tax assets.
+Management estimates that affect the reported amounts of assets and liabilities include the accrual of research and development expenses, restructuring liabilities, fair value of common stock and stock-based compensation expense, and the valuation allowance for deferred tax assets.
 The Company evaluates and adjusts its estimates and assumptions on an ongoing basis using historical experience and other factors.
 Actual results could differ materially from those estimates.